lud77/Factorize/README.md

 - [x] Deletion of panels must affect also panelCoords
 - [x] Save-files should include position of viewport
 - [ ] Sanitize topic input to listener
-- [ ] Crash when deleting multiple panels
+- [x] Crash when deleting multiple panels
-- [ ] Crash when I pause with the Controls button
+- [x] Crash when I pause with the Controls button
+- [ ] Stalls when trying to rewind file source from EOF signal without a delay

 --- QA